 Google ‘Whose Shoes?’ and you will find a flood of passionate people making positive change across many topics, ranging from dementia care to maternity services; social prescribing to cancer services.

 The approach combines an engaging board game, using crowdsourced scenarios and poems, and an influential social media presence, connecting people nationally and internationally: changemakers who are stronger together.
 Check out @WhoseShoes.

 The poems are highly creative – quirky, thought-provoking and very powerful.
 They spark many ‘lemon lightbulb moments’ as, for example. healthcare professionals realise the impact of language or power dynamics which may never have occurred to them previously.

 The maternity work in the West Midlands is a microcosm of the wider work.
-Gill did an imaginative partnership with the West Midlands Clinical Maternity and Neonatal network to run a series of 19 Whose Shoes workshops across the West Midlands –improving both maternity services and perinatal mental health services.
+Gill partnered with the West Midlands Clinical Maternity and Neonatal Network to run a series of 19 Whose Shoes workshops across the West Midlands –improving both maternity services and perinatal mental health services.

 Together with visual recording associates at New Possibilities and strong technical support, Gill has developed #VirtualWhoseShoes which has enabled the conversations to keep going during the pandemic.

 Gill facilitated an engaging all-day Zoom workshop with parents and staff at Shrewsbury and Telford NHS, keeping the conversations going during Covid-19, helping build relationships and make progress in the light of the Ockenden investigation.
 Gill ran an equivalent session with East Kent maternity team and is helping these two teams connect at all levels – imaginative peer support for bereavement midwives and Continuity of Carer leads.

 The common theme is people feeling empowered to take action, without asking for permission, cutting through silos and hierarchies, bringing everybody together as equals.